gmb2012/alm/AgileManagement-English.md

 ![original](images/181H.jpg)

-^ Transparency
-Focus
-Purpose
+^ Transparency, Focus, Purpose
-Overhead
-Hard to master
+Feels like overhead => imho it's not
+Hard to master => we are doing it for more than one year and still it feels not good Formulation
+Value driven aka outcome
+break down of metrics
+people think in tasks => OKRs are not a project planning tool Less is more
 Do not couple with a bonus
-(nearly) vverything could be covered by OKRs
+(nearly) everything could be covered by OKRs
+Not achieving is okay => 70% mindeset seems to be hard

 ---

 ![original](images/company-dashboards-1024x796.png)

 ^ Betterworks
-^ Halb geil
+Works okayish
+Better than not having a tool

+---

+# [fit] Moving
+# [fit] Motivators

+^ Accept that people have different motivations
+Even if you do not understand it
+I do not do this with my employees directly with cards I use it for me to find out what I think motivates them Then try to verify this in 1:1s

 ---